 Register for a home to rent

-MyHomeChoiceFyldeCoast provides a single point of contact for Blackpool, Fylde, and Wyre residents to apply for affordable housing, allowing you to join the housing register and browse the homes available from all major local social housing providers.
+MyHomeChoiceFyldeCoast provides a single point of contact for Blackpool, Fylde, and Wyre residents to apply for affordable housing.
+This allows you to join the housing register and browse the homes available from all major local social housing providers.

 You can find affordable homes from :